hn/ginlong-solis/README.md

 (ARM Cortex-M4F, 2.4G Hz IEEE 802.11 b/g/n WiFi, Suffix `-E` denotes `IPEX antenna, MX1290 processor`).
 Datasheet: [V2.2](https://m.eleparts.co.kr/data/_gextends/good-pdf/202103/good-pdf-10094810-2.pdf).

+:raised_hand: Contrary to all available datasheets, the EMW3080-E (at least the one in my Solis S3 stick) does *not* have 2MB flash installed, but an [8MB flash module](https://github.com/kuba2k2/libretuya/issues/91#issuecomment-1480153212).

 The EMW3080 is some kind of relabeled ([call it the same family](https://github.com/alibaba/AliOS-Things/blob/rel_3.0.0/board/mk3080/aos.mk))
 [RTL8710BN](https://www.realtek.com/en/products/communications-network-ics/item/rtl8710bn) MCU (Ameba-Z series).
 One can find more info about the EMW3080 at